 Tierney Development Services, LLC, or TDS, is based in Massachusetts and provides Owner’s Representation, Owner’s Project Management (OPM), and Clerk of the Works services to the New England region.
 Principals Douglas Tierney and Brooks Mostue bring more than 60 years of combined experience in the following roles: construction project manager, architect, owner’s representative, construction site inspector, bank inspections, clerk-of-the-works, real estate broker, and development consultant.

-Douglas Tierney has been helping property owners across the United States achieve their project goals for the last 16 years.
+Douglas Tierney has been helping property owners across the United States achieve their project goals for the last 19 years.
 After graduating from Colgate University, Doug worked in construction contract administration for Mostue & Associates Architects (now Davis Square Architects).
 In 2008 he moved into direct owner representation when he joined The Community Builders, a national developer of affordable housing.
 As their Director of Construction for the New England Region, he managed a variety of complex developments over a 6-year period.
 He has since gone on to serve as Director of Construction for Cambridge Housing Partners, a Denver-based housing developer, and Broder Management, a Massachusetts-based developer of luxury housing and hotels.
-Doug has a passion for great exterior envelope details, energy efficiency, historic renovations, teamwork, and clear expectations for all team members.
+As a Certified Passive House Builder (CPHB), Doug has a passion for great exterior envelope details, energy efficiency, historic renovations, teamwork, and clear expectations for all team members.
 He currently lives in Natick, MA with his wife, two children, and dog.